Introduction to Continuous Deployment

 Continuous integration

 Continuous integration is a prerequisite for continuous deployment.
-It involves automating the compilation and testing of each code change to ensure that it does not interrupt the application's operation.
+It involves automating the compilation and testing of each code change to ensure it doesn't disrupt the application's functionality.

-An essential part of continuous integration is the implementation of automated tests.
-These tests ensure that each code change doesn't break anything and works as expected.
+An essential part of continuous integration is implementing automated tests.
+These tests ensure that each code change doesn't break anything and works as intended.

 Regular code integration

-To make continuous integration a reality, developers need to commit to integrating their code regularly.
+To make continuous integration a reality, the developers must commit to integrating their code regularly.
 This allows problems to be detected early and resolved before they become too complex.

 Continuous delivery